Finbiessler/concurrent_programming_cpp/Chapter2/Research.md

 ### 1.2 Issues arising from using threads

-When a thread is started one needs to explicitly state whether to wait for it to finish (by joining it - see section 1.3) or leave it to run on it's own (by detaching it **TODO: Reference** ).
+When a thread is started one needs to explicitly state whether to wait for it to finish (by joining it - see section 1.3) or leave it to run on it's own (by detaching it - see section 1.4).
 When one does not decide before the ```std::thread``` object is destroyed the program is terminated by calling ```std::terminate```.
 Note that you only have to decide before the ```std::thread``` object is destroyed.
 When not waiting for the thread to finish one has to insure that the data the thread is working on is still available.

 Here is one example of a program where the thread function holds a local variable that is destroyed before the thread finishes: